FAQ Studying @ Wittenborg

 Module Enrolment: I have enrolled for a module I was not planning to attend.

 Please do not enrol for a module that you are not planning to attend.
-If you do you will be marked as absent and this will result in a '0' mark, This might affect your study progress.
+This might affect your study progress.
 Please only enrol for modules that you are definitely planning to attend.

 Question:(Last edited: Tuesday, 14 July 2020, 9:55 AM)